This article was originally written on July 30, 2019 and fully updated on April 2, 2022.

 Beet supplementation can also combat the lack of nitric oxide under hypoxic conditions and thus help promote better performance at higher altitudes.
 It could also increase apnea performance by greatly reducing the metabolic cost.

-To achieve the desired effects, it is recommended to consume a dose of 5 to 9 mmol of nitrates, equivalent to about half a liter (16 oz) of beet juice (or less depending on the concentration) two to three hours before exercise and for a duration of 1 to 15 days.
-This dose can also be found in a more concentrated form in some products, such as beet powder or beet concentrate shots.
+To achieve the desired effects, it is recommended to consume a dose of 5 to 12 mmol of nitrates, equivalent to about half a liter (16 oz) of beet juice or 2 shooters of beetroot concentrate, two to three hours before effort and for a period of 1 to 15 days.
+The protocols generally used are either to consume it daily, or for a few days before an important event.
+It is recommended to avoid chewing gum or using mouthwash as they reduce the bacteria in the mouth that are essential for converting nitrate to nitric oxide.